HB

 The Quest for a Single Source of Truth

-Modern design systems leverage vector-based design libraries like Sketch, Figma, Adobe XD, or InVision to create design tokens.
+Modern design systems leverage vector-based design tools like Sketch, Figma, Adobe XD, or InVision to create design tokens.
 These tokens encapsulate styling information like colors, fonts, and border-radius.
 Developers then utilize these tokens as variables within their production code to style websites and applications.
 This approach empowers design teams to maintain a single source of truth for styling information, ensuring consistency across the product.
 It helps bridges the gap between design and development, while fostering close collaboration without requiring them to directly work within each other's specific tools.

 Design System Managers